Rithika-Mamilla/builder-portfolio-management-system/setup_instructions.md

 ---

-✅ Your project should now be up and running!
+✅ The project should now be up and running!

 ---
 s